 We found 8 providers with an interest in gastrointestinal problems and who accept Blue Cross Blue Shield Gold HMO near Land O Lakes, FL.

-Dr. Dennis Feldman is a specialist in adult gastroenterology.
-He works in Tampa, FL and Land O Lakes, FL.
-Dr. Feldman is especially interested in inflammatory bowel disease, liver disease, and colorectal cancer screening.
+Dr. Dennis Feldman practices adult gastroenterology in Tampa, FL and Land O Lakes, FL.
+His areas of expertise include the following: inflammatory bowel disease, liver disease, and colorectal cancer screening.
 On average, patients gave Dr. Feldman a rating of 3.5 stars out of 5.
-He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
-He graduated from George Washington University School of Medicine and Health Sciences.
-Dr. Feldman is affiliated with Florida Medical Clinic.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He attended medical school at George Washington University School of Medicine and Health Sciences.
+Dr. Feldman is professionally affiliated with Florida Medical Clinic.

 Relevant Interests: , inflammatory bowel disease, acid reflux (GERD)